nidoro/heuristix/README.md

-# heuristix - Optimization Heuristics in Go
+# hx &mdash; Optimization Heuristix in Go

 > **Warning**
 > This is a work-in-progress.
 Code may be broken.
 Use it at your own risk.

 ## Introduction

-**heuristix**, or just **hx**, is a collection of optimization metaheuristics implementations in Go.
-It is an heuristic framework to which you can "plug" your own improving and diversifying strategies to solve a given optimization problem.
+The **hx** package provides a collection of optimization metaheuristics implemented in Go.
+It is a heuristic framework to which you can "plug" your own strategies &mdash; also known as operators &mdash;
+and solution structures.

 Implemented metaheuristics: